elyra-ai/canvas/docs/pages/05-faq.md

     Elyra Canvas is a repo inside the [Elyra AI Toolkit](https://github.com/elyra-ai).
 The Elyra repo in the toolkit is dependent on Elyra Canvas but Elyra Canvas is not dependent on it or any repo in the toolkit other than the [Elyra Pipeline Schemas](https://github.com/elyra-ai/pipeline-schemas) repo.

+## Elyra Canvas

+### Questions about build

+??? question "Can I override text displayed by Common Canvas or Common Properties?"

+    Text labels and messages displayed by Elyra Canvas components can be customized.
+See the [Customizing text displayed by Elyra Canvas components](02.01-localization.md/#customizing-text-displayed-by-elyra-canvas-components) section of the Localization page for details.

 ## Common Canvas

 ### Questions about Nodes